Meta takes aim at Twitter with the launch of rival app Threads

 Posts are limited to 500 characters, which is more than Twitter’s 280-character threshold, and can include links, photos and videos up to five minutes long.

-Instagram users will be able to log in with their existing user names and follow the same accounts on the new app.
+Instagram users will be able to log in with their existing usernames and follow the same accounts on the new app.
 New users will have to set up an Instagram account.

 Meta emphasized measures to keep users safe, including enforcing Instagram’s community guidelines and providing tools to control who can mention or reply to users.